dtcenter/METdataio/docs/Users_Guide/installation.rst

 **AuroraDB** could alternately be used as a database in the cloud.

 **Python 3.8.6+** - Python 3.8.6 or higher must be installed.
-METdataio also requires the Python packages pymysql, pandas (1.2.3 only), numpy, and lxml.
+METdataio also requires the Python packages pymysql, pandas (1.5 and above), numpy, pyyaml, and lxml.

 Installation
 ____________